sboselli/loadrl/README.md

 1. Open CMD and go to "build-scripts" folder.
 2. Run "build-clean.cmd"
-3. Export project from Godot:
+3. Export project from Godot, using Windows Desktop preset:
-  a.
-Use "Export Path": "{project-path}/bin/loadRL.exe"
+  1. Use "Export Path": "{project-path}/bin/loadRL.exe"
-  b.
-In the "Resources" tab, use "Export Mode": "Export all resources"
+  2. In the "Resources" tab, use "Export Mode": "Export all resources"
-  c.
-In the "Resources" tab, set "Filters to Export" to "db.json, README.txt"
+  3. In the "Resources" tab, set "Filters to Export" to "db.json, README.md, home.txt, version.txt"
 4. Run "build-post.cmd": You now have a complete working folder in "./bin"
-5. Run "build-package.cmd" to get a distributable datestamped zip in current "build-scripts" folder
+5. Run "build-package.cmd" to get a distributable versioned zip in the current "build-scripts" folder.

 ### Contributing